ZuoFuhong/ChatGPT-IM/README.md

 ### License

-The project is licensed under the Apache 2 license.
+The project is licensed under the MIT license.